Dre Campbell Farm

 5. Plant Onion Sets Instead of Seeds

 Planting onion sets instead of seeds can reduce vulnerability to onion fly larvae.
-Sets grow faster and are more resilient, minimizing the chances of infestation and ensuring a better yield.
+Sets grow faster and are more resilient, reducing the risk of damage from onion fly larvae.

 6. Avoid Planting Onions in Rows

-If possible, plant them in scattered patterns instead.
+If possible, plant onions in scattered patterns instead.

 7. Companion Planting